zammad/zammad-documentation/admin/console/working-on-tickets.rst

 Ticket priorities help your agent to see how important a customer request is.
 Priorities are not available to customers and, Core wise, have no impact on how Zammad handles a ticket.
-You can however adjust Zammads behavior with e.g. triggers, SLAs and schedulers.
+You can however adjust Zammad's behavior with e.g. triggers, SLAs and schedulers.

 Not sure what priorities are available in the system?
 Either have a look